-With so many changes in health care education, you are entering medicine at a most exciting time - new technologies, new philosophies of learning and new team-based, interprofessional curriculums are revolutionizing how we teach medicine.
-Similarly, SIU School of Medicine is enjoying a period of unprecedented growth and expansion in all areas of our mission.
-When you visit our campus, you will feel the excitement - a renewed energy that comes from the constant flow of innovation that permeates our entire campus and culture.
+With the many changes on the health and healthcare landscape, you will enter the field of medicine at a time of great excitement and opportunity - new technologies, new philosophies of learning and new team-based, interprofessional curricula how you will learn and how we will teach.
+The SIU School of Medicine is in period of unprecedented growth and expansion in all of our mission areas.
+When you visit our campus, you will feel the excitement - a forward facing energy that comes from the constant flow of innovation that permeates our entire campus and culture.

-I've been a part of SIU School of Medicine since 1984, and I've witnessed the growth of the medical school and its practice plan, SIU HealthCare.
-The people here are wholly dedicated to ensuring that you experience the very best medical education in the world.
-That's proven in our continual dedication to innovation and the recognition it brings.
-We are the only US medical school to receive two consecutive accreditations with no citations.
-We received three awards from an international medical education association.
-We modernized problem-based education, standardized patients and simulation-based training.
+I have been a full-time faculty member of the SIU School of Medicine since 1984, and I've witnessed the growth of the medical school and its practice plan, SIU HealthCare.
+The people here are wholly dedicated to our mission and will ensure that you experience the very best medical education in the world.
+That is proven in our continual dedication to innovation and the recognition it brings.
+We are the only US medical school to receive two consecutive LCME accreditations with no citations.
+We received three awards from an international medical education associations.
+We are one of only two medical schools in the world to receive the prestigious Stellar Aspire Award from the Association of Medical Education of Europe.
+We have pioneered and modernized problem-based education, standardized patients and medical simulation training.

-In 2016 we implemented a new third-year curriculum to help develop clinical exam skills.
-A population health curriculum under development will allow you to learn how to function with other health providers as true team partners by your side.
-At SIU, you'll learn from some of the most celebrated medical educators in the US.
-Opportunities to gain clinical experiences, to work on research studies and to join community service projects keeps our learning interactive - and fun.
-That's our Triple Aim +1: Health Care that is more Effective, Efficient, Equitable - and Enjoyable.
-I am excited to meet you and help you join the ranks of physicians who are making a difference in our community for better health care education, better health care and better health.
+In 2016 we implemented a new third-year curriculum to maximize the development of your clinical skills and your opportunity to craft your education for future you envision.
+In 2019, we pledged to become an anti-racist organization, and thus we pledge an equitable, just and fair education to you.
+Our skills in telemedicine, street medicine, interprofessional care and kindness have been honed during the pandemic, and we will pass those skills along to you.
+At SIU, you'll learn from some of the most celebrated medical educators in the world.
+Opportunities for novel clinical experiences, for research and for community service keeps our learning creative and interactive - and fun.
+That's our Triple Aim +1: Health care and healthcare education that is more Effective, Efficient, Equitable - and Enjoyable.
+I am excited to meet you and help you join the ranks of physicians who are making a difference in our community for better health care education, better health care and better health - for all.